-Simply providing the names of the chemicals left out of these 7- free polishes will not accurately represent the harm that these toxins can cause.
-In this section, we have outlined the chemicals that are excluded from 7- free nail polishes, explaining the health issues that these can cause.
+Simply providing the names of the seven harmful chemicals left out of these 7- free polishes will not accurately represent the harm that these toxins can cause.
+In this section, we have outlined the chemicals that are excluded from seven free nail polishes, explaining the health issues that these can cause.

 Dibutyl Phthalate (DPB):

 DPB is a harsh chemical that affects the endocrine system, which controls hormone regulation.
 Too much DPB can cause issues with your thyroid, causing mental health issues as well as physical problems like fatigue.
-It can also hamper developmental growth and disturb the reproductive system.
+It can also hamper developmental growth and potentially affect reproductive health.

-Formaldehyde is a carcinogen, meaning it has been known to increase the risk of cancer.
+This commonly used chemical is a known human carcinogen, meaning it has been known to increase the risk of cancer.
 It can also cause severe dermatitis, skin irritation, and eye irritation.

 Toluene can cause birth defects in the children of pregnant women who are overly exposed to the chemical.
 It can also affect the nervous system, causing nausea, lightheadedness, and fatigue.

-This chemical is a common allergen that can irritate your skin, causing redness and itching.
-It is used in nail polish to help solidify the liquid into a thicker texture.
+This chemical is a common allergen causing skin irritation, redness, and itching.
+It is used in nail lacquers to help solidify the liquid into a thicker texture.

 Camphor can lead to poor nail health, which is the opposite of what you want when caring for and painting your nails.
 This is because the harsh toxins strip your nails of their essential nutrients, starving them of what they need to maintain their strength.
 This chemical can also cause disorientation, and more alarmingly, seizures.

 This chemical is banned in Europe due to potentially causing severe allergic reactions in users.
-The role of Ethyl Tosylamide is to help the polish to stick to the surface of the nail, though non-toxic nail polishes also have great durability without the associated health risks.
+The role of Ethyl Tosylamide is to help the polish to stick to the surface of the nail, though non-toxic nail polish also has great durability without the associated health risks.